Saints. It hurt.

 “Twin Cities?”
 Maria exclaimed before she chuckled.
 “I was just there a couple of days ago!
 Such a fun place.”

 “We should stay on task,” the soldier advised, raising his hand to stop the conversation from derailing any further.
 “I am Werner Waltz, First Lieutenant serving in the Capricornian Army, 212th Division of the Border Force.”

 Capricornian Army.
 Border Force.
 Olive felt a chill run down his spine, as he recalled staring into the whites of that young soldier’s eyes the night he’d somehow found himself in Werner’s presence.
 Olive had felt it then.
 The intent to kill.
 The lack of hesitation.
 To somehow reach that point—it made Olive’s stomach churn.

 The green-eyed woman clapped her hands and rose to a stand above the bed.
 Olive was jarred out of his thoughts.
-Cadence and Werner were giving her odd looks.
+Cadence and Werner gave her odd looks.
 Atienna, however, had an expression that betrayed curiosity.
-Jericho did not show any reaction at all.
+Jericho showed no reaction at all.